- What would a Kanye West presidency look like?

 - Australia, where the children behave more like adults than the adults do

-Tradition playing against opportunity is a theme in this election.
+Tradition playing against opportunity is a theme that constantly plays out.
 We have a guy who presents himself as the well-meaning, albeit dorky dad.
 The one who is a bit off, but whose heart is in the right place.
 A cad masquerading as a driveway hoser.
 The other, presenting himself as the empathetic type, despite the obvious fact that he’s hiding apathy under a patchwork blanket of meaningful nods and soundbytes.
-He took a stand against Murdoch, but not on Manus.
 A “pick your battles” type, he’s opting for change through safety.